Characterizations of categories of commutative C*-subalgebras: Poset-group-amalgamations

 An illustrative example to keep in mind is the following.
 Let $M$ be the group of unitary $n$-by-$n$ matrices.
 Let $P$ be the lattice of subspaces of $\field{C}^n$, ordered by inclusion.
 Then $M$ acts on $P$ by $UV = \{ U(v) \mid v \in V \}$ for $U \in M$ and $V \in P$.
 Morphisms in $P \rtimes M$ between subspaces $V \subseteq \field{C}^n$ and $W \subseteq \field{C}^n$ are unitary matrices $U$ such that $U^{-1}(v) \in W$ for all $v \in V$.

 This section characterizes categories of the form $P \rtimes G$ for an action of a group $G$ on a poset $P$ with a least element.
 Our characterization will rely on weakly initial objects to recover $P$ from $P \rtimes G$.
 Categorically, this is trivial, but as we will see in Sections~\ref{sec:finite} and~\ref{sec:infinite}, it is a very important step in our application.
-An object $0$ is \emph{weakly initial} when for any object $x$ there exists a (not necessarily unique) morphism $0 \to x$.
+An object $0$ is \emph{weakly initial} when for any object $x$ there exists a (not necessarily unique) morphism $0 \to x$; notice that such an object is not necessarily unique up to isomorphism, as an initial object would be.
 If a category $\cat{A}$ has a weak initial object $0$, we can regard the endohomset monoid $\cat{A}(0,0)$ as a one-object category.
 Recall that a \emph{retraction} of a functor is a left-inverse.

 \begin{lemma} If a category $\cat{A}$ has a weak initial object $0$ and a faithful retraction $F$ of the inclusion $\cat{A}(0,0) \hookrightarrow \cat{A}$, then its objects are preordered by